Methodology & Curriculum

 CRT: Court Reporting Technologies/C.A.T.
 Software

-Students will learn how to use DigitalCAT court reporting software, including but not limited to writing Realtime, creating, building, and maintaining, dictionaries, editing, formatting, using keyboard macros, using, making, and launching macros from the steno machine.
+Students will learn how to use digitalCAT court reporting software, including but not limited to writing Realtime, creating, building, and maintaining, dictionaries, editing, formatting, using keyboard macros, using, making, and launching macros from the steno machine.
 A basic computer skills review is included in this course.

 Speed Building